doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 #A brief overview of MV* Architectures

-I will get on to an approach that works well for me, but as a primer a quick introduction to the MVC family of terms.
+My next post will introduce an approach that works well for me.
+The rest of this post will outline the MV~ family of terms.
+The goal of this is to show that they are ambigous and should serve only as a rough starting point in discussion, and are certainly not anything close to a design pattern.

 ##MVC (Model-View-Controller)